sevenwhiteclouds/cst311_group4/PA2/docs/meeting_notes.md

 ---

 ### Meeting 1: Requirements and Strategy
-For our initial meeting for Project 2, as a team, we reviewed the project requirements and discusse any questions or concerns that came up.
+For our initial meeting for Project 2, as a team, we reviewed the project requirements and discussed any questions or concerns that came up.
 This helped the entire team gain a better understanding of this project and identify potential challenges we may encounter while working towards completing it.

 Addtionally, we also worked together to create a strategy that we all could agree on for dividing responsibilities and work among the team.
 We considered the difficulty of this project and how much